jsantiago611/JDS-study-bible/about.md

 ---
 layout: Post
-title: About this digital study bible
+title: About
 permalink: /about/
 content-type: eg
 ---

 Welcome, fellow traveller.
-You have stumbled onto my online study bible.
+You have stumbled onto my digital study bible.

 It is based on digital gardening principles[[A garden is something inbetween a personal blog and a wiki.
 It's a collection of evolving notes, essays, and ideas that aren't strictly organised by their publication date.
 They're inherently *exploratory* – posts are linked through contextual associations.
 They aren't refined or complete - posts can be published as half-finished thoughts that will grow and evolve over time.
 They're less rigid, less performative, and less perfect than the personal "blogs" we're used to encountering on the web.::rsn]].
+That means that I am constantly adding to it.

 This space is meant to be an exploratory space where I [[learn in public::https://www.swyx.io/learn-in-public/]] about Christianity and the Bible.